MultitrackStudio

 while enabling powerful and flexible features often not found even in more popular and expensive products.

 Features

 In spite of its moderate pricing, MultitrackStudio has most of the features of a standard full DAW:

 audio/MIDI recording, MIDI sequencing, mixing, audio effects, variable time signatures, multi MIDI editing, MIDI streams, automation, control surfaces, remote control, etc.

-Stock instruments have limited quality, but they can be easily replaced with free or commercial VST and AU plugins.
+Stock instruments have limited quality, but they can be easily replaced with free or commercial CLAP, VST and AU plugins.

 The Mac version also integrates a Soundfont Player.

 Versions

 The desktop version is available under three options: